 Sets your priorities so that you focus on what’s important

 Everybody has something to say about when and how things should get done.
-But when priorities have been set, your roadmap will help you to visualize them clearly.
+But when priorities have been set, a roadmap will help you visualize them clearly.
 With a shared understanding of strategy, sticking to your roadmap is the clearest way to success.

-These roadmaps are popular with development teams because they enable easily collaborate, track progress, and visualize product strategy.
+These roadmaps are popular with development teams because they enable easy collaboration, track progress, and visualize product strategy.

-Yet these benefits don't just apply to software.
+Yet, these benefits don't just apply to the software.

 Before you build a roadmap, it’s therefore really important to be clear on who will be using it and what the focus should be.